Jeff Ross: Other appearances as himself

 Ross appeared in the 2005 documentary The Aristocrats about the famous dirty joke of the same name.

 He was the guest on the debut episode of the WTF with Marc Maron podcast in 2009 and also appeared on the podcast's 800th episode in 2017.

-Ross appeared in the third tournament of Celebrity Poker in 2004, but lost in his first match.
+Ross appeared in the third tournament of Celebrity Poker Showdown in 2004, but lost in his first match.
 He was also a competitor on the seventh season of Dancing with the Stars that aired in 2008.
 During rehearsal for their first dance, his dancing partner Edyta Śliwińska accidentally poked Ross in the eye, causing a scratched cornea.
 Against medical advice, Ross continued the competition, but the couple were the first to be eliminated.

 In 2011 Ross visited the protesters of the Occupy movement in Los Angeles to support their cause.
 He took to the microphone at a stage set-up at Los Angeles City Hall.
 His talk included roasting Wall Street and the big banks.

 In 2019, he appeared on an episode of Crank Yankers as himself.